 ECOA allows PINFO read/write access policy to be user-defined.
-This capability is moreover limited by ECOA in order to avoid any conflict between Module Instances accessing PINFO.
+This capability is further limited by ECOA in order to avoid any conflict between Module Instances accessing PINFO (i.e. only a single Module Instance can reference a PINFO in 'Read-Write' mode).